 The Next Step

-From February of Year 12, you have one lesson a week dedicated to higher education and careers.
-This includes thinking about career options in relation to choosing university courses, as well as practical help with filling out your UCAS form and writing your personal statement.
+From February of Year 12, you will have lessons dedicated to Higher Education and Careers.
+This includes thinking about various career options post 18 as well as choosing university courses.
+You will receive practical help with filling out your UCAS form and writing your personal statement.

 There is life after Churston and the information on these pages will help you with major decisions about where to go and what to study.
-We hold a Higher Education Evening for Year 12 every June.
 If you are thinking of applying to Oxford or Cambridge, or to a university abroad, we have information available for Oxbridge applications and studying abroad.

-Remember that you do not get points for AS results in subjects you are continuing to A level because they are included in your final A-level grade.
-If you have completed an AS and gained a grade but are not taking the subject to A-level level those AS points do apply separately.
+If you have completed an AS qualification and gained a grade, you may find some institutions will include this in a tariff offer.
 For most tariff offers you can obtain the points from a maximum of 3½ A levels (3 A levels & 1 AS level).

-You may also have UCAS points from elsewhere, such as music grade exams.
+You may also have UCAS points from elsewhere, such as music grade exams or LAMDA.
 Some universities or courses accept these and others don’t.

 In a Year 13 assembly, the staff brought up the Tony Allen Scholarship award that was being offered at Exeter university, my university of choice.
 I decided immediately to go for it, and I have been lucky enough to have been awarded this scholarship!
-I just wanted to thank the school so much for bringing it to my attention, and also for all the other help with UCAS, university, and general settling in to the school that they gave me. – Romana Burgess, ex-student
+I just wanted to thank the school so much for bringing it to my attention, and also for all the other help with UCAS, university, and general settling in to the school that they gave me – Ex-student